HSF/packaging/RelocatableSoftware/README.md

 ```

 For `readlink` implementations not supporting the `-f` argument,
 workarounds are needed.
-Deepending on the platform, these may vary from
+Depending on the platform, these may vary from
 using Python (!, though not unreasonable on OS X platforms) to pure
 Bash/Sh implementations.
 The latter basically involve iterating over any
 sequence of symlinks.
 A discussion on this with example implementations is [covered on StackOverflow](http://stackoverflow.com/questions/1055671/how-can-i-get-the-behavior-of-gnus-readlink-f-on-a-mac)